MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sip-gateway-configure.md

 > - Cisco IP phones must be flashed to multiplatform firmware before they can be onboarded.
 Read this guide to learn how: [Cisco firmware conversion guide](https://www.cisco.com/c/products/collateral/collaboration-endpoints/unified-ip-phone-7800-series/guide-c07-742786.html)|
 > - Some Yealink models also require a license to migrate from Skype for Business firmware to SIP.

+## Onboard SIP devices

+You add SIP devices to your Teams tenant by configuring the SIP Gateway provisioning server URL in your DHCP server, or by manually configuring every phone through its web utility.
+Onboarding and provisioning include updating the SIP firmware, ...default config and UX push.

+**WHAT ARE THE SPECIFIC ADMIN INSTRUCTIONS?
+SEE THE SOURCE DOCUMENT.**

+A successfully onboarded device will display the Teams logo and sign-in button.

 ## Enroll SIP devices

-An administrator can provision SIP devices in the Teams admin center either individually, or in batches by uploading a csv file that contains a list of devices to be provisioned.
-To do that, follow these steps:
+To streamline your tasks, you can provision SIP devices in the Teams admin center either individually or in batches.
+To enroll multiple SIP devices in batches, you can upload a csv file that contains a list of devices to be provisioned.

 1. Log in to the [**Teams admin center**](https://admin.teams.microsoft.net/).